AdobeDocs/id-service.en/help/introduction/overview.md

 >[!NOTE]
 >
-> You might see references to former names or acronymns, such as ECID, Marketing Cloud ID Service (MID), and Visitor ID Service.
+> You might see references to the ID service as acronyms or or former names, such as ECID, Marketing Cloud ID Service (MID), and Visitor ID Service.
 These refer to the [!UICONTROL Experience Cloud Identity Service].
 You might also see [!UICONTROL Experience Platform Identity Service].
 To clarify:

 * [!UICONTROL Experience Platform Identity Service]: The service that links identities.
 It is the device-linking service for people-based experience management.
 * [!UICONTROL Experience Cloud ID Service] (ECID): The unique, persistent ID assigned to a site visitor.
 It is a specific entity that can be used by the Platform Identity Service.